-Technical support, including SVIHM model updates, SMC tracking, other data analysis and technical support
+Technical support, including BVIHM model updates, SMC tracking, other data analysis and technical support

-240 SVIHM updates - Management activities and ongoing performance evaluation of the 241 SMC are informed by SVIHM model output, which will require periodic updates and 242 refinements as more data become available.
-Model updates and refinements help 243 maintain, and potentially improve, the model functionality and its capabilities in providing 244 more representative simulation results.
-These activities include incorporation of new 245 model tools and features, data input and model parameter updates, calibration updates 246 as additional data from the monitoring network and stream gauges is obtained, use of 247 SVIHM to update water budgets, assess water usage, and assess the status of Basin-248 wide storage volumes, and related work to support ongoing simulations of PMAs, 249 including recharge projects.
+Model updates - Management activities and ongoing performance evaluation of the SMC are informed by BVIHM model output, which will require periodic updates and refinements as more data become available.
+Model updates and refinements help maintain, and potentially improve, the model functionality and its capabilities in providing more representative simulation results.
+These activities include incorporation of new model tools and features, data input and model parameter updates, calibration updates as additional data from the monitoring network and stream gauges is obtained, use of BVIHM to update water budgets, assess water usage, and assess the status of Basin-wide storage volumes, and related work to support ongoing simulations of PMAs, including recharge projects.
+Model updates may occur as frequent as annually and re-calibration is proposed to be completed every 5 to 10 years.

-- SMC tracking synthesis of data to analyze and track the status of compliance with SMC at the representative monitoring points (RMP) wells in the Monitoring Network.
+SMC tracking - synthesis of data to analyze and track the status of compliance with SMC at the representative monitoring points (RMP) wells in the Monitoring Network.
 This information will comprise an essential element of the annual reports and 5-year updates.
-A template for SMC tracking based on the annual report requirements from DWR is available in Appendix 5-B - 255 Data analysis - Additional data analysis and associated technical support, outside of the 256 GSA's resource capabilities, will be needed for annual reporting and 5-year GSP update 257 and outreach activities.
-The GSA will also have an ongoing need for technical support 258 for the Basin management, such as vulnerability assessments for climate change, hydrologic technical support, assessment of managed aquifer recharge opportunities, 259 260 economic and funding mechanisms assessments, and studies to address data gaps.
-It is 261 anticipated that the GSA may also require various planning and programmatic support 262 assistance for ongoing GSP- and SGMA-related requirements. - Results of the monitoring program activities inform GSA actions and next steps.
-The flowchart shown in Error!
-Reference source not found. illustrates the process and decision points for the first five years of GSP implementation.
-This process will be refined, as necessary, throughout the first five years of GSP implementation and will be updated in parallel with the five-year evaluations.
-Further detail on the prioritization and implementation timeline of PMAs can be found in the discussion of PMAs below, and in Appendix 5-A.
+A template for SMC tracking based on the annual report requirements from DWR is available in Appendix 5-B

+Data analysis - Additional data analysis and associated technical support, outside of the GSA's resource capabilities, will be needed for annual reporting and 5-year GSP update and outreach activities.
+The GSA will also have an ongoing need for technical support for the Basin management, such as vulnerability assessments for climate change, hydrologic technical support, assessment of managed aquifer recharge opportunities, economic and funding mechanisms assessments, and studies to address data gaps.
+It is anticipated that the GSA may also require various planning and programmatic support assistance for ongoing GSP- and SGMA-related requirements.